bjornnorgaard/fitness-ng/README.md

 Angular 4 UI for mandatory project for course ITTWEB at ASE.

 ## Deployment
-Only the master branch is continuously deployed to heroku.
+Only the master branch is continuously deployed to Heroku.

 For review:
 [https://ittweb-fitness-ng.herokuapp.com/](https://ittweb-fitness-ng.herokuapp.com/)